tplr-ai/templar/docs/miner.md

-Sure, I'll update the documentation to reflect the new recommended method using Docker Compose and ensure it's coherent following the Diátaxis framework.
-I'll also populate the `.env.example` file with the required variables and provide instructions for running without Docker.

----

 # Miner Setup

 This document provides a comprehensive guide on how to set up and run a miner using `miner.py`.
 Miners are crucial components of **τemplar**, responsible for training the model on assigned data subsets and sharing their gradients with peers.